injashkin/md-pug-to-html/README.md

 - `dataOutDir` - the directory where the `mpth-data.pug` file will be stored (by default `dataOutDir: 'mpth',`)
 - `index` - disables the generation of the `index.html` file (by default `index: true`)
 - `use` - prohibits the use of a template for converting articles (by default `use: true`)
+- `styles` is the name of the embedded styles file (by default `styles: 'github'`).
+You can disable the built-in styles like `styles: 'no'`

 For more information, see [Using CLI](#using-CLI).